 • Loss of lower tariffs to key non-EU markets through EU FTAs.
-The UK will no longer be party to around 40 international economic agreements signed by the EU.
+Even with recent progress, the UK will no longer be party to a number of international economic agreements signed by the EU.

-These agreements either lower, or completely remove, import duties for some key Scotch Whisky export markets such as South Korea, the Dominican Republic, Morocco, Lebanon and Panama.
+These agreements either lower, or completely remove, import duties for some key Scotch Whisky export markets such as South Korea, Morocco, Lebanon and Panama.

-If import duties were to return on exports to these markets, it would immediately cost the industry £53m, without accounting for long-term impacts on market share.
+If import duties were to return on exports to these markets, it would immediately cost the industry £40m, without accounting for long-term impacts on market share.